Hairlock/front-end-tools/README.md

 #### VENDOR_VERSION

-Vendors use a version value similar to the one used in DNS confiuration files
+Vendors use a version value similar to the one used in DNS configuration files

     ddmmyynn

         dd -> 15
         mm -> 04
         yy -> 15
-        nn -> 01 (number of times the value has canged in the single day)
+        nn -> 01 (number of times the value has changed in the single day)

     Example: 15041501